thehung92/shiftCenterWorldMap/README.md

 The goal of shiftCenterWorldMap is to vizualize a fish-eyed world (robinson projection) with the center of the map on your area of interest.
-The edge of region is also densify with st_segmentize.
+The edge of region is also densify with st_segmentize. \[shift center world map along equator\]

 <figure>
 <img src="man/figures/animation-world.gif" alt="rotate-world" />